opentargets/ot-ui-apps/packages/ui/src/components/Viewer/README.md

 - `_setViewer`: Used internally when 3dMol viewer is created.

-The `viewer` and `atomsByResi` state properties can be used as needed, but `_setViewer` should not be - it is internally by the viewer
+The `viewer` and `atomsByResi` state properties can be used as needed, but `_setViewer` should not be - it is internally by the viewer.

 ### Derived State